NTNUSecurity/2021-cockpit-suricata/README.md

 duplicate this behavior.

 For development, you usually want to run your module straight out of the git tree.
-To do that, link that to the location were `cockpit-bridge` looks for packages:
+To do that, link that to the location where `cockpit-bridge` looks for packages:

 ```
 mkdir -p ~/.local/share/cockpit
-ln -s `pwd`/dist ~/.local/share/cockpit/starter-kit
+ln -s `pwd`/dist ~/.local/share/cockpit/suricata
 ```

 After changing the code and running `make` again, reload the Cockpit page in